developer-kulbhushan/developer-kulbhushan/README.md

 - 👋 Hi, I’m Kulbhushan Sharma
 - 👀 I’m interested in problem solving, app development and machine learning
-- 🌱 I’m currently pursuing MCA
+- 🌱 I’m currently working as Data Scientist
 - 📫 You can contact me on my gmail - officialkulbhushan@gmail.com

 <!---